 In this article, we’ll review the different types of iron supplements available and their dosage recommendations.

 We’ll also look at the relationship between anemia and pregnancy, and explore some natural solutions that may help boost your iron levels.

 Oral iron supplements are the most common treatments for anemia.
-They can be taken as a pill, a liquid, or a salt.
+You can take them as a pill, a liquid, or as a salt.